apollographql/apollo-cache-persist/README.md

   // Whether to serialize to JSON before/after persisting.
 Defaults to true. serialize?: boolean,

   // Maximum size of cache to persist (in bytes).
-Defaults to undefined.
+  // Defaults to 1048576 (1 MB).
+For unlimited cache size, provide false.
-  // If exceeded, persistence will pause and app will start up cold on next launch. maxSize?: number,
+  // If exceeded, persistence will pause and app will start up cold on next launch. maxSize?: number | false,

   /**
    * Debugging options.